 We all love a website that’s fast to load.
 Those photos you took on your iPhone look stunning however if you load them directly into your blog you are going to kiss that sweet page load time goodbye.
 There are so many different sizes and formats, it’s easy to get confused with what to do next.

 Modern websites make use of larger screen sizes, and denser screens in smaller devices.
-You also want to be sure your images aren’t too small that they appear stretched and pixelated when spread across your parallax header.
+You also want to be sure your images aren’t too small that they appear stretched and pixelated when spread across the header of your website.

 A good rule of thumb is to ensure your large images are in the horizontal aspect and resize them to 1280 pixels wide x 720 pixels tall, in RGB format at 72 dpi.
 If you export your image as a JPEG around 75% quality, you’ll get a pretty small file size and still decent picture quality.
 Your image should now look good and load fast on any device.